adriantomas/mastermind/README.md

 ## Testing

-Despite not having implemented a large coverage of tests, there are some available.Run:
+Despite not having implemented a large coverage of tests, there are some available.
+Run:
 ```sh
 pytest
 ```